catseye/The-Dossier/article/Text Adventures of Note.md

 *   play online @ [archive.org](https://archive.org/details/a2_Cranston_Manor_1981_On_Line_Systems_cr_Black_Bag)

 Not the best adventure game, certainly, but memorable for some reason.

-Never solved it, but pretty sure I could without too much help, if I ever found the time to go back to it.
+I never got to the end, but pretty sure I could without too much help, if I ever found the time to go back to it.

-**Why you should play it**: That suit of armor that follows you around.
+The main thing that makes it worth playing at all, is that suit of armor that follows you around.
 That's all.
 Once you've seen that, you can stop.

 ### Creature Venture